-- i.
-An offender may appeal a case heard by the disciplinary board (high court).
-All appeal requests on high court cases shall be to the warden. - ii.
-The offender may appeal himself or through counsel or counsel substitute.
-In any case, the appeal must be received within 15 calendar days of the hearing. - iii.
-The appeal should be clearly written or typed on the appeal from the disciplinary board form.
-This form is available from the offender's classification officer.
-If the form is not available, the appeal may be on plain paper but should contain the information called for on the form. - iv.
-The warden will decide all appeals within 30 calendar days of the date of receipt of the appeal and the offender will be promptly notified in writing of the results (unless circumstances warrant an extension of that time period and the offender is notified accordingly). - v.
-Lengthy appeals of disciplinary actions will not be accepted into the appeals process.
+- A. An offender may appeal a case heard by the Disciplinary Board (High Court).
+All appeal requests on High Court cases shall be to the Warden. - B. The offender may appeal himself or through Counsel or Counsel Substitute.
+In any case, the appeal must be received within 15 calendar days of the hearing. - C. The appeal should be clearly written or typed on the Appeal from the Disciplinary Board (Form B-05-001-D).
+Form B-05-001-D is available from the offender's classification officer.
+If the form is not available, the appeal may be on plain paper but should contain the information called for on the form. - D. The Warden will decide all appeals within 30 calendar days of the date of receipt of the appeal and the offender will be promptly notified in writing of the results (unless circumstances warrant an extension of that time period and the offender is notified accordingly).

+E. Lengthy appeals of disciplinary actions will not be accepted into the appeals process.
 It is necessary for the offender to only provide basic factual information regarding his case.
 Lengthy appeals will be returned to the offender for summarization.
 The offender will have five calendar days from receipt to comply with the instructions and resubmit.
-It is important to remember that abuse of the system impairs the department's ability to respond to legitimate problems in a timely fashion.
+It is important to remember that abuse of the system impairs the Department's ability to respond to legitimate problems in a timely fashion.

-c.
-Appeals to the Secretary
+3. Appeals to the Secretary

-- i.
-An offender may appeal the decision of the warden to the secretary and must indicate that he is "not satisfied" in the appropriate box on the appeal decision form.
-The document should then be submitted to the disciplinary office or designated depository. - ii.
-The offender must submit the form within five calendar days of the date of the receipt of the warden's decision.
-No supplement to the appeal will be considered. - iii.
-It is only necessary that the offender check the box indicating, "I am not satisfied," date, sign and forward the form to the appropriate person. - iv.
-An offender who does not file an appeal to the warden in a timely manner shall relinquish his right to appeal to the secretary.

-- v.
-The offender will receive an acknowledgment of receipt and date forwarded to the secretary's office. - vi.
-The institution will provide a copy of the offender's original appeal to be attached to the appeal decision form for submission to the secretary.
-The form is available from the offender's classification officer. - vii.
-The secretary shall only consider appeals of sanctions from decisions of the warden that resulted in an imposed or suspended sentence of one or more of the following penalties: - (a). forfeiture of good time; - (b). a custody change from minimum to medium if it involves transfer to another institution; - (c). a custody change to maximum; - (d). failure to earn incentive wages.
+- A. An offender may appeal the decision of the Warden to the Secretary and must indicate that he is "not satisfied" in the appropriate box on the Appeal Decision (Form B-05-001-E).
+The document should then be submitted it to the disciplinary office or designated depository. - B. The offender must submit the form within five calendar days of the date of the receipt of the Warden's decision.
+No supplement to the appeal will be considered. - C. It is only necessary that the offender check the box indicating, "I am not satisfied," date, sign and forward the form to the appropriate person. - D. An offender who does not file an appeal to the Warden in a timely manner shall relinquish his right to appeal to the Secretary. - E. The offender will receive an acknowledgment of receipt and date forwarded to the Secretary's office. - F. The institution will provide a copy of the offender's original appeal to be attached to the Appeal Decision (Form B-05-001-E) for submission to the Secretary.
+Form B-05-001-E is available from the offender's classification officer. - G. The Secretary shall only consider appeals of sanctions from decisions of the Warden that resulted in an imposed or suspended sentence of one or more of the following penalties: - Forfeiture of good time; - A custody change from minimum to medium if it involves transfer to another institution; - 3) A custody change to maximum; - Failure to earn incentive wages.

-viii.
-In addition, appeals regarding restitution assessments may be submitted to the secretary.
-The appeal of such assessments must be submitted in accordance with established policy and procedures.

-ix.
-The secretary will decide all appeals within 85 days of the date of receipt of the appeal and the offender will be promptly notified in writing of the results (unless circumstances warrant an extension of that time period and the offender is notified accordingly).
-Absent unusual circumstances, the secretary will only consider review of the sanction(s) imposed of an offender who pled guilty.
+- H. In addition, appeals regarding restitution assessments may be submitted to the Secretary.
+The appeal of such assessments must be submitted in accordance with procedures outlined in Department Regulation No. B-05-003 "Imposition of Restitution." - The Secretary will decide all appeals within 85 days of the date of receipt of the appeal and the offender will be promptly notified in writing of the results (unless circumstances warrant an extension of that time period and the offender is notified accordingly).
+Absent unusual circumstances, the Secretary will only consider review of the sanction(s) imposed of an offender who pled guilty.